 3. DO be regularly communicative with your supervisor.
 As an intern, you will benefit from the guidance and support of your supervisor and/or other colleagues.
 If it is not a requirement to do so already, arrange regular meetings with your supervisor to update him or her on the status of projects.
 Don’t be afraid to ask them how they feel you are doing; it can either give you a confidence boost or a road map for improving your performance on the job, which can only work in your favor.

 4. DO identify a few professional and personal goals/objectives that you would like to actively work on while interning.
 Your own professional development should be a lifelong process.
 For my internship, I was required to select 2-3 personal and professional goals for the semester that I could develop.
-I specifically chose areas of student advisement and helping to develop (find an example of professional competencies for advising and helping here).
+I specifically chose areas of student advisement and helping to develop.
 I regularly consider my progress in these areas and shared them with my supervisor to also keep me accountable.

 5. DO let your colleagues know what your interests are for your future career.
 If you don’t tell your peers, family, and coworkers what your goals and interests are, they won’t be able to help support you as you pursue your career.
 I have talked with my coworkers and supervisor at internship about my areas of interest, and they have been open to sharing with me about positions they hear about as they become available.